shidahe/semidense-lines/README.md

 ```
 sudo apt-get install libboost-all-dev
 ```
+#### EdgeDrawing (Included in Thirdparty folder):
+We use [EdgeDrawing](http://ceng.anadolu.edu.tr/CV/EdgeDrawing/) edge detector in our system.
+The library is available as binary files.
+The version for 64-bit Linux is included in the *Thirdparty* folder.

+#### EDLines and Line3D++ (Included in Thirdparty folder):
+We compare our system against methods using [EDLines](http://ceng.anadolu.edu.tr/cv/EDLines/) and [Line3D++](https://github.com/manhofer/Line3Dpp).
+EDLines is avaiable as binary files and the version for 64-bit Linux is included in *Thirdparty* folder.
+We also include Line3D++ in the *Thirdparty* folder and it will be compiled when running the `build.sh` script.

 # 2. Building

 Similar to ORB-SLAM2, `build.sh` can build the Thirdparty libraries and semi-dense ORB-SLAM2 with 3D line segment extraction and surface reconstruction.
 Please make sure you have installed all required dependencies (see section 1).

 Execute:
 ```
 chmod +x build.sh
 ./build.sh